hashicorp/vault-benchmark/examples/secret-consul.md

 ### Role Config

 - `name` _(string: "benchmark-role")_: Specifies the name of an existing role against which to create this Consul credential.
 This is part of the request URL.
-- `token_type` _(string: "client") - Specifies the type of token to create when using this role.
+- `token_type` _(string: "client")_: Specifies the type of token to create when using this role.
 Valid values are "client" or "management".
 If a "management" token, the policy parameter is not required.
 Defaults to "client".
 - `local` _(bool: false)_: Indicates that the token should not be replicated globally and instead be local to the current datacenter.
 Only available in Consul 1.4 and greater.

 ## Example Configuration